donrax/industrial-surface-inspection-datasets/README.md

 Datasets for industrial surface inspection

 A listing of datasets for different industrial inspection tasks.
-These datasets range from different textured surfaces to different products.
+These datasets range from different textured surfaces to varying products.
 Deep Learning, Computer Vision, and Automated Optical Inspection

 * DAGM 2007